 You can also scan the QR code that is shown on our Zello page... https://zello.com/channels/k/e8Tb1

-The same moderator structure as used in network radio is in place just add as a friend and you will be trusted as a friend and have full access to most of EI on RF!
+The same moderator structure as used in network radio is in place just add as a friend and you will be trusted as a friend and have full access to our RF network.

 Our Echolink node no. 225431 is accessible via on all repeaters on the network.

-For more info on the Echolink network visit their website at: http://echolink.org
+For more info on the Echolink network visit: http://echolink.org